davidorme/silwood_masters/README_marking_reports.md

                 "48% (D)", "45% (D)", "42% (D)", "35% (D)", "30% (D)", "25% (D)",
                 "20% (D)", "15% (D)", "10% (D)", "5% (D)", "0% (D)"],
      "required":true}

+##### Query component

+This is more convoluted.
+It is used to insert data from the database into an assignment form or PDF.
+The component must include a `query` entry, which identifies the name of a function to be used to get the data.
+These functions will be stored in `modules/marking_report_functions.py` and need to be imported into  `models/marking_reports.py`.
+This is a more complex process - and this is inevitable because it requires that building the form runs code on the application.

+Currently, the only implemented example is in `viva.json`:

+    {
+        "type": "query",
+        "label": "Marker grades",
+        "query": "query_report_marker_grades",
+        "required": false,
+        "confidential": true
+    }

+This entry in the question components runs the function `query_report_marker_grades` using the current assignment record to look up the individual project marking reports and show those in the viva form.